mirzaaa101/UIUPhotographyClub-DjangoProject/README.md

 ## Usage

-- Sign up or log in to explore the features of the Photography Club website.
+- Visit to explore the features of the Photography Club website.
-- Share your photos, participate in events, and engage in discussions with fellow members.
+- Explore the events, participate in events, and engage in discussions with fellow members.

 ## Acknowledgments